AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 *Follow_Dispatching_Calls*
    Treat a dispatching call as a set of calls to all the subprograms the dispatching call may dispatch to.

+*Follow_Ghost_Code*
+   Analyze ghost code and assertion code, which isn't analyzed by this check by default.

 .. rubric:: Example